awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.ExistingCluster.md

-# Creating a Replication Group Using an Available Redis \(cluster mode disabled\) Cluster<a name="Replication.CreatingReplGroup.ExistingCluster"></a>
+# Creating a Replication Group Using an Available Redis \(Cluster Mode Disabled\) Cluster<a name="Replication.CreatingReplGroup.ExistingCluster"></a>

 An available cluster is an existing single\-node Redis cluster\.
 Currently, Redis \(cluster mode enabled\) does not support creating a cluster with replicas using an available single\-node cluster\.
-If you want to create a Redis \(cluster mode enabled\) cluster, see [Creating a Redis \(cluster mode enabled\) Cluster \(Console\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CON)\.
+If you want to create a Redis \(cluster mode enabled\) cluster, see [Creating a Redis \(Cluster Mode Enabled\) Cluster \(Console\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CON)\.

 The following procedure can only be used if you have a Redis \(cluster mode disabled\) single\-node cluster\.
 This cluster's node becomes the primary node in the new cluster\.
 If you do not have a Redis \(cluster mode disabled\) cluster that you can use as the new cluster's primary, see [Creating a Redis Replication Group from Scratch](Replication.CreatingReplGroup.NoExistingCluster.md)\.